liviucotfas/grey-clustering-back-to-front-covid-19/readme.md

-Recordings of the simulations presented in
+Recordings of the simulations presented in the paper
 ### **"Grey Clustering of the Variations in the Back-to-front Airplane Boarding Method Considering COVID-19 Flying Restrictions"**
 submitted to the `Grey Systems: Theory and Application` journal.